JoaoBaggio/docker-compose-example/readme.md

 #### Running docker-compose
-This will run the api on ports **15050** **5050** postgres and redis will also run
+This will run the api on ports **15050** **5050** postgres and rabbit will also run
 This might take a few minutes
  ~~~bash
 npm run up